Decidish/decidish/mlpipeline/data/readme.md

 ## Recipes.csv

-* the str.len of `RecipeIngredientQuantities` and `RecipeIngredientParts`, e can consider only use `RecipeIngredientParts` and discard the quantities of the ingredients.
+* the str.len of `RecipeIngredientQuantities` and `RecipeIngredientParts`, we can consider only use `RecipeIngredientParts` and discard the quantities of the ingredients.

 ## Reviews.csv